Tel Shush

+In recent years, the site is being excavated by the Jezreel Valley Regional Project.

-Roman and Byzantine Period
+Roman and Byzantine periods

-"Herodian" tomb
+Roman tomb

 A burial cave was discovered in 1980, one kilometer southwest of Tel Shush.
-The cave was carved into the right bank of Nahal Mishamr (Mishmar River).
+The cave was carved into the right bank of Nahal Mishmar (Mishmar River).
 It has one chamber, with six burial niches or loculi and a courtyard in front of it.
 The finds within the cave are securely dated to the first century CE.
 Although the tomb was disturbed and the finds were scattered, none of the remains are dated to a later period, which means the tomb was in use only during that period.
-The ceramic finds include a red Slipware bowl, a fine-ware cup and a skyphos with barbotine decoration.
+The ceramic finds include a red slipware bowl, a fine-ware cup and a skyphos with barbotine decoration.
 Three similar bowls were found next to Tel Shush.
-Other finds include a bowl, a juglet, "Heridoain" lamps and fragments of a figurine of a horse with a rider.
+Other finds include a bowl, a juglet, "Herodian" lamps and fragments of a figurine of a horse with a rider.
 The most important discovery is a real-life sized terracotta mask of a helmeted warrior.
 These finds contribute to the identification of Tel Shush with Geva Parashim.